nus-tic4002-AY2122S2/tp2/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
 It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+`addressBookStateList` can be implemented as an ArrayList to store all previous states of addressBook in history.
+`currentStatePointer` can be implemented as a counter indicating the current index of history.

 Additionally, it implements the following operations:

 * `VersionedAddressBook#commit()` — Saves the current address book state in its history.
 * `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
 * `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.

+The above above operations should inform user of errors indicated why it failed to perform the operation.

 These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.